nerium-data/sqla-raw/README.md

     - Also generates modules from folders of SQL files, and can load multiple such modules
 - [Records](https://github.com/kennethreitz-archive/records)
   - Another SQLAlchemy facade, and a big inspiration for `sqla-raw`
-  - Doesn't seem to be actively maintained
+  - ~Doesn't seem to be actively maintained~ (This may have improved somewhat – it's been updated in the last year)
   - Formats results as a specialized `Record` class, based on [`tablib`](http://docs.python-tablib.org/en/latest/)
     - Again, nothing wrong with that — `sqla-raw` favors a standard list-of-dicts format for results instead, as lighter weight and easier to introspect